 Services: Assessment, Applied Technology, Program Development, Technical Assistance, Training

-Technical Expertise: Newborn and Child Health , Universal Health Coverage, Immunization, Maternal Health
+Technical Expertise: Newborn and Child Health , Health Systems Strengthening, Immunization, Maternal Health

 In Ethiopia, most of the population have inadequate access to basic services, including health, education, clean water, and sanitation.
 JSI's Essential Services for Health in Ethiopia (ESHE) project was designed to improve health sector reform, integrated child survival interventions, and health sector reform.
 Funded by the U.S. Agency for International Development (USAID), the ESHE project worked in collaboration with health offices at all levels to reduce child deaths and strengthen the health system.
 The Project took a three pillar approach that addressed health provider skills, strengthened the health system, and engaged families and communities to improve family health.